EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: RELATED WORK

 \section{RELATED WORK}

 Below, we briefly review prior work on multi-view 3D reconstruction and inverse rendering for scenes, with a focus on indoor environments.
-We organize existing approaches by their treatment of light transport into three categories: radiant scene reconstruction, reflection modeling, and methods based on path tracing.
+We organize existing approaches by their treatment of light transport into three categories: radiant scene reconstruction, reflection modeling, and path tracing.